 Corporate Budget Reductions These relate to a review of the Standards, Engagement and Development Team and inflationary savings across various non-pay budgets.

-This relates to a temporary post funded from the Better Care Fund reserve.
+One off costs Funded from Department Reserves This relates to a temporary post funded from the Better Care Fund reserve.

 2017/2018 BUDGET - SERVICE UNIT: DEPARTMENTAL RUNNING COSTS